US/EU – Steps for Whois

 suggestion: US/EU lawyers define moved data, similar to letter secrecy;

-13. issue: Country-level registers need to start validating domain ownership.
+13. issue: Country-specific registers need to start validating domain ownership.

 issue: A registrar can mask with an existing name such as ‘Privacy Protected by Hostnet’